telehash/telehash.github.io/dht.md

 ## Managing Limits

-In order to manage how many peers each one has to keep track of, there are two limits that every peer must manage, `k` and `max-link`.
+In order to manage how many peers each one has to keep track of, there are two limits that every peer must manage, `k` and `link-max`.

 When resource constrained and choosing low limits, all links should also be set to `"seed":false` so that the peer isn't participating in general DHT queries.